rokucommunity/vscode-brightscript-language/README.md

 You can also chat with us [on slack](http://tiny.cc/nrdf0y).
 (We're in the #vscode-bs-lang-ext channel).

-## Known Issues

-Click [here](https://github.com/TwitchBronBron/vscode-brightscript-language/issues) to see the list of known issues.

 ## Changelog
 Click [here](https://github.com/TwitchBronBron/vscode-brightscript-language/blob/master/CHANGELOG.md) to see the changelog.